 Temperature, Precipitation, and Drought

-This collection of tools builds on monthly values of temperature, precipitation, and several drought indices for each of the contiguous United States’ 344 climate divisions.
-These can be aggregated into statewide, climate region, and Contiguous U.S. values.
+This collection of tools builds on monthly values of temperature, precipitation, and several drought indices for each of the 344 climate divisions in the contiguous United States.
+These can be aggregated into statewide, climate region, and contiguous U.S. values.

 View how a certain parameter in a certain place has changed since 1895.
 The user can define the month or season and place of interest.